Dr Girish Choppala

 Biography

-Girish conducts research in the broad fields of environmental geochemistry, mineralogy, and ecotoxicology.
+Girish conducts research in the broad fields of environmental geochemistry, mineralogy, contaminant transport, and transformation.
 In particular, he is interested in

 • Understanding the fundamental processes of iron minerals and associated toxic metals and metalloids in soils, mine waste and sediments.